 While all applicants should meet normal matriculation requirements for programmes, every application is considered on its own merit and selection procedures do not discriminate amongst applicants on the basis of age*, gender, race or ethnic background, socio-economic status, sexual orientation, religious affiliation or disability.

-Selection criteria must also take account of the College’s responsibility and/or legal obligations to comply with relevant legislative, governmental, professional or industrial codes and regulations.
+Selection criteria must also take account the College’s responsibility and/or legal obligations to comply with relevant legislative, governmental, professional or industrial codes and regulations.

 * Variations in minimum age requirements for specified programmes are based on relevant legislative, governmental, professional or other regulations